ClimateCompatibleGrowth/guidelines/_posts/2023-09-27-onstove-workflow.md

 In summary, this workflow not only streamlines the entire process of assessing clean cooking solutions but also ensures reproducibility, scalability, and ease of collaboration.
-By integrating Snakemake and OnStove, we can analyze and visualize the impact of clean cooking transitions across sub-Saharan Africa efficiently and comprehensively.
+By integrating Snakemake and OnStove, we can analyse and visualize the impact of clean cooking transitions across sub-Saharan Africa efficiently and comprehensively.

 [1]: https://doi.org/10.1038/s41893-022-01039-8 "Khavari, B., Ramirez, C., Jeuland, M., & Fuso Nerini, F. (2023).
 A geospatial approach to understanding clean cooking challenges in sub-Saharan Africa.
 Nature Sustainability. https://doi.org/10.1038/s41893-022-01039-8."